idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - Go on a whiteboard to have them explain one of their systems, or help you on yours.
 No need for the candidate to practice, this is just them doing their day job.
   - Talk about hard situations they've had.
 Listen for the criteria smart/gets shit done/emotionally intelligent

+### What are better kinds of interviews?

-- Novel ideas for interviews (from indeed)
+Novel ideas for interviews (from indeed)

-  - Do code reviews
+- Do a code review
 - Do a mock interview + debrief
+- Review their public work (like Github)
+- Having them explain their projects to you.

-## Part 6: Firing and Performance Management
+## Firing and Performance Management

+### Firing Ratios

+### The Process

-## Part 7: Charters, Re-orgs and Bootstrapping
+## Charters, Re-orgs and Bootstrapping

 Reorgs have two dimensions, staffing and charter, both of these need to be addressed.